Jüri Ratas's second cabinet: Resignation of Kert Kingo

 On 25 October 2019, Minister of Foreign Trade and IT Kert Kingo resigned after being caught lying in front of the Riigikogu about the appointment of her new adviser who had posted sexually offensive remarks on Facebook.
 On 2 November, Kaimar Karu was appointed as Kingo's successor.

 Dismissal of Mart Järvik

-On 25 November 2019, Prime Minister Jüri Ratas proposed the dismissal of the Minister of Rural Affairs Mart Järvik after a commission of inquiry led by the Secretary of State Taimar Peterkop had found that Järvik had exceeded his authority and made inconsistent statements regarding findings of Listeria bacteria at a fish packing plant.
+On 25 November 2019, Prime Minister Ratas proposed the dismissal of the Minister of Rural Affairs Mart Järvik after a commission of inquiry led by the Secretary of State Taimar Peterkop had found that Järvik had exceeded his authority and made inconsistent statements regarding findings of Listeria bacteria at a fish packing plant.
 After Järvik's dismissal by the President, he was followed in the position by Arvo Aller.

 Recalling of Kaimar Karu

 On the morning of 17 April 2020, Minister of Foreign Trade and Information Technology Kaimar Karu announced on social media that EKRE chairman Mart Helme has recalled him from the government.
 Helme accused Karu for not respecting party values, including their anti-immigration views.
 Karu had been under strain for not supporting changes made to the Aliens Act.
 Raul Siem was appointed as a replacement for Karu.